 Applications for review of a development with project boundaries within 100 yards of critical streams and natural areas identified on the map approved by the CMAP Board may proceed by applying thresholds reduced by 50%.
-Off-site utility and service installations associated with any development are not eligible for threshold reduction.
+Off-site utility, service, and emergency access installations associated with any development are not eligible for threshold reduction.